slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 -- Albert Einstein [1879]*

 Science is the study of truth.
 Science is about disproving, not proving.
 Everything that is not a law of nature is just a shared belief.
 Technology is applied science.

+Hints:

+- Science transforms raw materials (resources) into civilization.
+- Theories are explanations, not predictions. prediction comes after the explanation.
+- If you cannot question it, it’s not science, it’s propaganda.
+- Trust the science is the most anti-science statement ever.
+Questioning science is how you do science.

 > *"Nature, to be commanded, must be obeyed."
 -- Francis Bacon [1561]*